lisaong/diec/day2/README.md

 5. The path is whatever is new in step 4 after the Micro:bit is plugged in.
 If nothing new comes up, try expand the search path by doing `ls /dev/tty*` instead (note that you'll see a lot more paths here)

 Running the microservices:
+1. Edit `iota_client.py` to use the URL for your test IOTA Tangle.
-1. Generate 1 IOTA seed and address on DevNet:
+2. Generate 1 IOTA seed and address:
 ```
 python iota_client.py --gen_address 1
 ```
-2. Go to https://faucet.devnet.iota.org to request free tokens using the account (not the seed).
 3. Update feeder/iota_wallets.json.
 Sender accounts must use the IOTA seed, whereas recipient accounts can use an IOTA address.
 You basically run steps 1 and 2 three times (where step 2 is optional for the recipient account).
 4. Run the microservices in terminals to see what they do:
 ```